-The Bachelor of Applied Business (Marketing Major) will provide you with a foundation of business and key marketing skills.
+The La Trobe University Bachelor of Applied Business (Marketing major) will provide you with a foundation of business and key marketing skills.
 The skills and knowledge available in this qualification are highly desirable in a wide range of roles in the business world.

 Studying an applied business qualification will introduce you to the workings of organisations and their structure, increase your commercial marketing awareness, and allow you to build practical knowledge that will be essential for your future career goals.